 #1 The sensors

 First, the sensors, sensors that make it possible to monitor things.
-Sensors to monitor things like temperature, air quality, humidity and similar.
+We want to monitor things like the indoor air quality in this room, the temperature, and humidity, for example.
 Sensors are like the bread and butter of IoT.
 Sensors are also, perhaps, the most typical thing we think about when talking about IoT.

 #2 The actuators

-The second thing we want to do with the internet of things is control things.
-Controlling things could be anything from the low-end applications like turning on your coffee machine.
+The second thing we want to do with the internet of things is to control things.
+Controlling things could be anything from low-end applications like turning on your coffee machine.
 It could be to remote control a lamp or increase the heat remotely.
+We use actuators to do things, like turn off the ventilation, start a pump, do something, or interact with something.

 #3 The trackers

-The third ingredient is about finding things, and finding things has been around for quite some time—finding our lawnmower, boat, car.
+The third ingredient is finding things that have been around for quite some time—our lawnmower, boat, and car.
 But finding things could also be about finding the tiny things.
 The lawnmower, the car and the boat all rely on GPS coverage.
 They need to receive signals from satellites to determine their position and tell where they are.

 Some of these devices can also use indoor wifi tracking or using cell towers or base stations.
-But new emerging technologies like Wirepas and Quuppa, two cutting-edge technologies, can be used for indoor positioning in a groundbreaking way.
+But new emerging technologies like Wirepas and Quuppa, two cutting-edge technologies, can be used for indoor positioning.
 They can be used to understand where things are indoors.
 Compared to positioning with wifi, they have much better precision, down to a couple of meters or even with Quuppa a couple of centimetres.

 So these are the three main IoT ingredients.
 The possibility to monitor things, to control things and to find things.
 Now you have the ingredients.
 What will be your next recipe?